ansys/pyaedt-toolkits-common/doc/source/getting_started/architecture.rst

 To understand how backend and frontend interact you can refer to `ui actions <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py>`_.
-For example, when an event is triggered by the frontend, the `get_properties() <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py#L143>`_ method builds the GET HTTP request to send to the backend in order to retrieve properties from backend.
+For example, when an event is triggered by the frontend, the `get_properties() <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py#L143>`_ method builds the GET HTTP request to send to the backend to retrieve properties from backend.
 The event of setting up a property calls the `set_properties() <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py#L165>`_ method which builds the PUT HTTP request that is sent to the backend.